-Teacher(s) Richelle Matthieu ; Language : French Place of the course Louvain-la-Neuve Prerequisites No prerequisites are required, but adequate preparation may consist in (re) reading the Pentateuch or/and Josh"2Kings in the order of its presentation.
+Teacher(s) Richelle Matthieu ; Language : French Place of the course Louvain-la-Neuve Prerequisites No prerequisites are required, but adequate preparation may consist in (re) reading the Pentateuch or/and Josh'"2Kings in the order of its presentation.
 Main themes This course is divided into two parts, or rather, solicits alternately two complementary approaches: 1) exposure of prolegomena and provision of some 'keys' to enter into the Old Testament; 2) reading of texts (of bigger collections/ sets rather than precise pericopes) of the Old Testament.
-Learning outcomes At the end of this learning unit, the student is able to: 1 - to situate the essential benchmarks of the Old Testament within its geographical and historical framework; 2 - to describe the background of the narrative books of the Old Testament; 3 - to describe the major characteristics of the prophetic and wisdom literature of the Old Testament.
-Evaluation methods Continuous assessment: 1.
+Learning outcomes At the end of this learning unit, the student is able to: 1 - to situate the essential benchmarks of the Old Testament within its geographical and historical framework; 2 - to describe the background of the narrative books of the Old Testament; - to describe the major characteristics of the prophetic and wisdom literature of the Old Testament.
 Short reports (personal reactions) to readings of biblical texts to be submitted on Moodle as the term progresses.
-[20% of final grade] 2.
-An oral presentation, illustrated by slides, of an Old Testament book at the January examination session.
-[80% of final grade] These two types of assessment contribute to an educationally coherent training for mastery of learning outcomes, according to the following table (pedagogical alignment): learning outcome/assignement personal oral reactions presentation to situate the essential benchmarks of the Old Testament within its geographical and historical framework X to describe the background of the narrative books of the Old Testament X to describe the major characteristics of the prophetic and wisdom literature of the Old Testament.
-X e General Regulations for Studies and e jury that it refuse to register a student or September session.
+[20% of final grade] An oral presentation, illustrated by slides, of an Old Testament book at the January examination session.
+[80% of final grade] These two types of assessment contribute to an educationally coherent training for mastery of learning outcomes, according to the following table (pedagogical alignment): learning outcome/assignement personal oral reactions presentation to situate the essential benchmarks of the Old Testament within its geographical and historical framework X X to describe the background of the narrative books of the Old Testament X Х to describe the major characteristics of the prophetic and wisdom literature of the Old Testament.
+X Attendance to this course is required.
+In accordance with article 72 of the General Regulations for Studies and Examinations, the professor responsible for the course may propose to the jury that it refuse to register a student who has not attended at least 80% of the courses during the January/June or September session.
 The evaluation process will be the same in Q3 (that is, in September) as in Q1.
-The same assignements will have to be submitted on Moodle.
+The same assignement to be submitted on Moodle.
 The use of generative artificial intelligence is tolerated, but not recommended, as it is ill-suited to the assessments required.
 Indeed, reports must be personal reactions to readings.
 In addition, students are required to indicate, point by point and with precision, the bibliographical sources justifying the assertions made during their oral presentation, in compliance with bibliographical referencing standards.
 In the case of this course, these sources must all be printed publications.
 Furthermore, in accordance with the instructions of the Vice-Rector for Student Affairs, "students are required to systematically indicate all parts in which Als were used () specifying whether the Al was used to search for information, to write the text or to correct it."
 These instructions apply both to reports and to any text written for oral presentation.